lddubeau/saxes/README.md

   causes a cost that offsets the benefits of turning off this logic.

 * `fileName` - String.
 Set a file name for error reporting.
 This is useful only when tracking positions.
-You may leave it unset, in which case the file name in error messages will be `undefined`.
+You may leave it unset.

 * `fragment` - Boolean.
 If `true`, parse the XML as an XML fragment.
 Default is `false`.